FamilySearch/GEDCOM/specification/gedcom.md

 The media type datatype represents the encoding of information in bytes or characters, as defined in [RFC 2045](https://www.rfc-editor.org/info/rfc2045) and [registered by the IANA](http://www.iana.org/assignments/media-types/).

 The official grammar for media type is given in RFC 2045, section 5.1.
-However, that document does not give stand-alone ABNF, instead refering to registration rules and describing some components in English.
+However, that document does not give stand-alone ABNF, instead referring to registration rules and describing some components in English.
 The programmatic parts of the media type grammar can be summarized as follows:

 ```abnf